For Professionals

 How to refer a family?

-If you are a professional and identify a family who you believe could benefit from the MECSH programme or you are a parent/carer and would be interested in finding out more, please contact the local Health Visiting team.
 We will then assess the family and make contact to offer the programme if appropriate.
-Ideally women/parents will be enrolled on to the programme in the antenatal period but can be enrolled up until the baby is 8 weeks old (older if baby is premature and in hospital.
+Ideally women/parents will be enrolled on to the programme in the antenatal period but can be enrolled up until the baby is 8 weeks old (older if baby is premature and in hospital).

 Parents eligible for MECSH include: